 WATCHMAN™ device for atrial fibrillation (AFib)

-Cardiologists with the Cardiac Innovations & Structural Heart Center® at the Heart Hospital of Edward-Elmhurst Health use the WATCHMAN™ device to treat atrial fibrillation (AFib) and reduce stroke risk without the need for medication:
+Cardiac Innovations & Structural Heart Center use the WATCHMAN™ device to treat atrial fibrillation (AFib) and reduce stroke risk without the need for medication: ® at the Heart Hospital of Edward-Elmhurst Health

-- Edward-Elmhurst is ranked No. 1 in the state for the number of WATCHMAN procedures performed, and we have largest program in a seven-state region (among academic and non-academic providers).
+Edward-Elmhurst is ranked No. 1 in the state for the number of WATCHMAN procedures performed, among non-academic providers.*

 An advanced alternative to blood thinners